1. The Department for Transport (DFT) is the Government Department responsible for aviation.

 There are local groups in Ealing, Richmond, Teddington and elsewhere.
 Stop Heathrow Expansion represents residents in the Heathrow villages whose communities were under threat.

-8. Environmental organizations, such as the Aviation Environment Federation, Greenpeace and Friends of the Earth are often involved in Heathrow matters; mostly from a climate perspective.
+8. Environmental organisations, such as the Aviation Environment Federation, Greenpeace and Friends of the Earth are often involved in Heathrow matters.

 9. The No Third Runway Coalition has been set up specifically to oppose the Third Runway – www.no3rdrunwaycoalition.co.uk